jtomkiew-mng/RabbitMQTools/README.md

 # https://github.com/RamblingCookieMonster/RabbitMQTools/archive/master.zip
 # Unblock the archive
 # Copy the RabbitMQTools module to one of your module paths ($env:PSModulePath -split ";")

+# Alternatively, with PowerShell 5, or PowerShellGet:
+    Install-Module RabbitMQTools

 #Import the module
     Import-Module RabbitMQTools -force